Gypsy Rose Lee: Later years

 After the death of their mother, the sisters felt free to write about her without risking a lawsuit.
 Gypsy: A Memoir was published in 1957 and served as inspiration for the Jule Styne, Stephen Sondheim, and Arthur Laurents 1959 musical Gypsy.
-June did not like the way she was portrayed in the piece, but she was eventually persuaded not to oppose it for her sister's sake.
+June did not like the way she was portrayed in the piece although was eventually persuaded not to oppose it for her sister's sake.
 The show and the 1962 movie adaptation assured Gypsy a steady income.
-The sisters were estranged for a period of time but reconciled.
+The sisters were estranged for a period of time but later on reconciled.
 June, in turn, wrote Early Havoc and More Havoc, to tell her version of their history.

 Lee went on to host a daytime San Francisco KGO-TV television talk show, The Gypsy Rose Lee Show (754 episodes, aired 1965–1968).
 The popular afternoon show featured such guests as Judy Garland, Agnes Moorehead, and Woody Allen, showcasing her love of people, pets and knitting, among other interests.